mattrussi/gitlab-com-runbooks/docs/patroni/performance-degradation-troubleshooting.md

 - Disk IO utilization `sdb`
 - Retransmit rate (outbound only), resending possibly lost packets

+The `sdb` device is the most important to monitor, because it contains the $PGDATA space.

 If you need to go deeper, you can log in into the desired instance and use the `iotop` to find out wich process is using most IO:
 ```sudo iotop -P -a ```